Stingers (TV series): Series history and production

 Channel Nine also wanted more "star power" in the show, so Gary Sweet was brought in as Luke Harris (and Roxane Wilson decided to leave), and Rebecca Gibney – now out of a job without Halifax f.p. – was cast for the first few episodes of the new season.
 Most of these major changes worked quite well, and most viewers at home would not have been too aware of the changes to the visual quality of the show (such as using tape instead of film).

 But, as Executive Producer John Wild humorously pointed out, "the ratings didn't change one point!"
 Channel Nine commissioned more surveys that told them the show needed to appeal to younger viewers.
 So two new characters were added, played by Daniel Frederiksen and Jacinta Stapleton, and, John Wild said, "and the ratings still didn't change one point!"
 Channel Nine insisted that still more star power was needed to lift the ratings, so Lisa Chappell (Logie winning McLeod's Daughters star) joined the cast.
 After still no improvement to the ratings, more star power was further added in guest roles with Bill Hunter, Gigi Edgley, Steve Bisley, Tottie Goldsmith.
 No improvement still.

 Stingers was then "rested" for a couple of weeks and replaced by repeats of CSI: Crime Scene Investigation, and these repeats rated better than first-run episodes of Stingers (screening a repeat episode of CSI probably costs the network about $25,000 as opposed to a first-run episode of Stingers at $350,000).

 It became clear what Nine would do: move Stingers to 10.30pm on a permanent basis and put higher-rating repeats of CSI on at 9.30 p.m.
 Channel Nine in Adelaide did not like this move and moved Stingers to 9:30 Monday nights, however this only lasted for five weeks before it was moved back to 10:30 on a Tuesday night; such a move to a later timeslot caused Stingers’ ratings to drop even lower, giving Nine reason to finally end the show.
 Stingers’ curse seemed to be that it always rated well, but it never rated spectacularly.

-Plot

-Inspired by true events, Stingers chronicled the cases of a deep undercover unit of the Victoria police.
-The series also followed their personal lives, which sometimes became intertwined with their jobs.
-The original unit was composed of Senior Detective Peter Church (whose real name was Mike Fischer) played by Peter Phelps, Senior Detective Angie Piper (Kate Kendall), Constable Oscar Stone (whose real name was Cameron Pierce) played by Ian Stenlake, Det-Sgt.
-Ellen 'Mac' Mackenzie (Anita Hegh) and Det-Sen Sgt.
-Bernie Rocca (Joe Petruzzi), who led the unit.
-Rocca was shot and left the unit in season two, and Mac became the new head.